Time flies …

 Jewel Square

-Already in April Pam Knighton-Haener from A Yarn of Serendipity has released a new design: The Jewel Square.
+Already in April, Pam Knighton-Haener from A Yarn of Serendipity released a new design: another beautiful Afghan square, the Jewel Square.

-Fortunately I was able to test this beautiful pattern – I am a bit late with this post though.
+Fortunately I was able to help to test this pretty pattern – I am a bit late with this post though.

-As always the pattern is very clearly layed out with detailed stitch explanations, helpful pictures for each round and two different colour ways.
+As always, the pattern is very clearly laid out with detailed stitch explanations, helpful pictures for each round, and two different colour ways.

-I have used Hobbii Rainbow Cotton 8/4 again and a 2,75 mm hook.
-The finished size is about 20 cm / 8 inch.
+I used Hobbii Rainbow Cotton 8/4 and a 2,75 mm hook.
+The finished size of my square is about 20 cm / 8 inch.

-My colours are a soft, light grey, two different blues and a mint.
+As colours, I’ve chosen a soft, light grey, two different blues and a mint tone.

-I bought the blue and grey tones some time ago.
-I was thinking of using them for all of Pam’s patterns and combining the squares into a nice blanket – some day.
+I bought the blue and grey tones a while ago.
+I planned to use them for all of Pam’s pattern tests and eventually piece the squares together into a lovely blanket – some day….
+So far, it never came to it.

 I followed Pam’s colour way 1 using the following colours